jderr-mx/react-tailwind-parcel-base/README.md

 ### MirageJS ###
 As a long time Ember enthusiast, Mirage has been a staple for mocking REST apis

-[Sam Selikoff](https://github.com/samselikoff) and man mirage contributors have made MirageJS available as standalone library to use in non-Ember projects
+[Sam Selikoff](https://github.com/samselikoff) and many mirage contributors have made MirageJS available as standalone library to use in non-Ember projects

 [Here is the getting started page](https://miragejs.com/docs/getting-started/introduction)